EXCLUSIVE-China-owned Playtika hires banks for $1 bln U.S. IPO -sources

 The sources requested anonymity as the matter is confidential.
 Playtika and Morgan Stanley declined to comment.

-In 2016, a group of Chinese investors led by Giant Network Group Co Ltd 002558.SZ acquired Playtika from Caesars Interactive Entertainment for $4.4 billion.
+In 2016, a group of Chinese investors including Giant Network Group Co Ltd 002558.SZand Yunfeng Capital, a private equity firm founded by Alibaba Group BABA.Nfounder Jack Ma, acquired Playtika from Caesars Interactive Entertainment for $4.4 billion.

 Founded in 2010, Playtika currently boasts 27 million monthly active users, according to its website.